Skip to main content Skip to navigation

 Advice and Feedback Hours:

-My research agenda focuses on the drivers and socio-economic impacts of financialisation at the global and everyday level.
-My work has addresses this in three inter-related areas.
+My research agenda focuses on the drivers and impacts of financialisation at the global and everyday level.
+My work addresses this in three inter-related areas:

-First, I am interested in a social history of global finance.
-My book Extroverted Financialisation: Banking on USD Debt (Cambridge University Press) develops a novel conceptualisation, extroverted financialisation, to frame the US Americanisation of global finance.
-I am particularly interested in the uneven nature of the USD-based global financial architecture, and how this has shaped financial globalisation, innovations in on- and offshore finance, and financial instability.
+First, I am interested in the socio-political history of global finance.
+My book Extroverted Financialisation: Banking on USD Debt Link opens in a new window(Cambridge University Press) develops a novel conceptualisation, extroverted financialisation, to frame the US Americanisation of global finance.
+It re-tells the history of European and German financialisation from the perspective of European banks.
+I portray them as active participants in offshore financial markets and in generating their own USD dependency, albeit from a peripheral position.
+More generally, I am interested in the uneven nature of the USD-based global financial architecture, and how this has shaped financial globalisation, innovations in on- and offshore finance, and financial instability.
+See an LSE book review by Juvaria Jafri hereLink opens in a new window.

-Secondly, using a feminist political economy approach to understand gender and inequality.
-I investigate how everyday asset management and global asset management interact to produce various forms of asset-based inequalities in financialised economies.
+Secondly, using a feminist political economy approach to understand gender and inequality, I investigate how everyday and global finance interact within households and housing to produce various forms of asset-based inequalities in financialised economies.

 My third area of interest concerns creative and performative methodologies for knowledge exchange and impact.
 I regularly engage with civil society groups and local communities.
 For example, in May 2023, I directed and performed in an aerial acrobatics circus show that performed feminist political economy theorising of homes in their dual function as (1) an everyday living space and (2) a global financial asset.